Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 How and why did they prevent anyone from recognising him?
 Is this plausable?

+He worked at the same time.
+> All of this was being conducted while Dan continued to hold down his parole and probation job with Las Vegas County [Garner 2008]

 # Bankruptcy filing

 Linda Moulton Howe, *Earthfiles* [The Chapter 7 Bankruptcy of Dan and Deborah Burisch](https://www.earthfiles.com/2004/07/13/the-chapter-7-bankruptcy-of-dan-and-deborah-burisch/), 2004